mixpanel/mixpanel-android/readme.txt

 v4.0.0
 ---------------------
+* Passing a null token or null context to MixpanelAPI.getInstance() will result in a null return value.

 * Automatic $bluetooth_enabled property will only be added automatically on devices with OS version greater than API 18/OS version 4.3/Jelly Bean MR2.
 This feature had a critical bug on older platforms, and was not in popular use.